-They only have one mattress – its three-layer design provides great support, durability, and air flow.
-The top layer is constructed of 2 inches of Avena foam, a 2 inch memory foam support layer, and a 6 inch high density memory foam support layer.
+They only have one mattress – its three-layer design provides excellent support, durability, and airflow.
+The top layer is constructed of 2 inches of Avena foam, a 2-inch memory foam support layer, and a 6-inch high-density memory foam support layer.

-The Leesa only comes in one level of firmness, and it’s on the firmer side of medium firm – just right for stomach sleepers.
+The Leesa only comes in one level of firmness, and it’s on the firmer side of medium-firm – very suitable for stomach sleepers.

 If you’re still figuring out if a Leesa is right for you, read our comprehensive Leesa mattress review.

-You’ve probably seen ads for Purple online – they’ve been making a major push to establish themselves as innovators and leaders in the mattress market.
+You’ve probably seen ads for Purple online – they’ve been making a significant push to establish themselves as innovators and leaders in the mattress market.